The Last of Us Part I: PlayStation 5 version

 Reviewers praised the new options and features.
 GameSpot's Dekker wrote that The Last of Us Part I "sets a new standard for accessibility in games".
 Siliconera's Tolentino called it one of the most accessible games, and Ars Technica's Machkovech found its options more robust than any other.
 The A.V.
 Club's Hughes considered the accessibility options the only worthy addition, and Shacknews's Denzer highlighted the cutscene audio descriptions as a standout option.
-Ben Bayliss of Can I Play That? lauded the range of features for demonstrating "what is possible when a remake is done well", though noted some mobility issues and criticized the complexity required to balance different options.
+Ben Bayliss of Can I Play That? lauded the range of features for demonstrating "what is possible when a remake is done well", though noted some mobility problems and criticized the complexity required to balance different options.
 Critics lauded the use of the DualSense's haptic feedback, considered among the best uses to date alongside Astro's Playroom (2020).
 VideoGamer.com's Josh Wise felt the controller "added crunch to the combat" and The Verge's Webster lauded its use of the bow.
-GamesRadar+s Avard found that 3D audio made the Infected more terrifying; the tension and horror led The Verge's Webster to play without headphones and VG247's Orry to mute the sound, while Push Square's Barker noted its effectiveness led to limited usage of Listen Mode.
+Avard of GamesRadar+ found that 3D audio made the Infected more terrifying; the tension and horror led The Verge's Webster to play without headphones and VG247's Orry to mute the sound, while Push Square's Barker noted its effectiveness led to limited usage of Listen Mode.